Fidel-Jr/Mini-CRM/README.md

-The user interface is based on the [next-shadcn-admin-dashboard](https://github.com/arhamkhnz/next-shadcn-admin-dashboard) template by Mohammed Arham Khan, licensed under the MIT License.
+The user interface is based on the [next-shadcn-admin-dashboard](https://github.com/arhamkhnz/next-shadcn-admin-dashboard) template by arhamkhnz, licensed under the MIT License.
 The template has been customized and extended to support the CRM workflows and AI features implemented in this project.